 A moist, classic Red Velvet Cake!!
-Made from scratch, and surprisingly easy when a few simple steps are followed.
-This has a soft “velvet” texture, just like what you get from top end fine bakeries.
-And topped with plenty – PLENTY – of cream cheese frosting!
+Made from scratch, and surprisingly easy when a few simple steps are followed – watch how to make it in the recipe video.
+This has a soft “velvet” texture, just like what you get from top end fine bakeries, and is topped with soft, cream cheese frosting.

 This Red Velvet Cake has been taste tested and given a big thumbs up by many people because it’s a rather large cake and I’ve made it 5 times in the last two weeks.